home-assistant/architecture/adr/0020-minimum-supported-python-version copy.md

 ## Consequences

 We have three installation methods that are based on Docker containers (Home Assistant OS, Container, and Supervised), which are maintained and kept up to date by the Home Assistant project.
-A significant majority of our user base uses this installation method.
-For users using a Python environment, they need to upgrade their Python version at least once a year, instead of once every two years.
+A significant majority of our user base uses these installation methods.
+For users using the Core installation method (running their own a Python environment), they need to upgrade their Python version at least once a year.